ggciag/mandyoc/docs/files/theory.rst

 where :math:`f` is a vector with the components of the velocity :math:`u` at all mesh nodes, :math:`i` is the iteration number, the :math:`\langle f \rangle` represents the mean value of :math:`f`, and :math:`tol` is the tolerance parameter.

-While the minimum tolerance is not reached, MANDYOC utilizes the Uzawa's method to iteratively calculate new :math:`u` and :math:`P` fields.
+While the minimum tolerance is not reached, *Mandyoc* utilizes the Uzawa's method to iteratively calculate new :math:`u` and :math:`P` fields.
 The updated fields modify the viscosity field :math:`\eta`, which in turn disturbs the velocity field again.
 These fields are updated until tolerance is reached.
-By default, the tolerance value for MANDYOC is :math:`10^{-6}`.
+By default, the tolerance value for *Mandyoc* is :math:`10^{-6}`.

 Additionally, the compositional factor :math:`C` is evaluated for an advection as in the equation below.
 Its solution is calculated placing randomly a number of particles within each finite element of the mesh, which are displaced based on the adjacent node velocity values :cite:`tackley2003`.
 The individual value for each particle is obtained by linear interpolation of the node values.